Financial Aid Appeals

 All students must maintain Satisfactory Academic Progress (SAP) in order to retain Title IV aid eligibility as directed by the U.S. Department of Education.
 Maintaining SAP applies to both undergraduate and graduate/professional students.
 SAP is monitored at the end of each spring term (or for students with probationary terms, at the end of each applicable term.
 For complete information about SAP, access the policy on satisfactory academic progress.

 Students who have lost their eligibility for certain types of financial aid (including scholarships) have the option to submit an appeal to have their aid reinstated.
 The SAP Appeal is different from a Scholarship Appeal and an Academic Standing Appeal.
 If a student has been academically dismissed, or placed on academic suspension, and wishes to appeal either of those statuses, the student should contact the Office of the Registrar for instructions.
 All financial aid appeals will be reviewed by committee.
+If a student receives the email stating they have lost their eligibly and must appeal, then an appeal must be submitted and approved regardless of if the student is granted an exclusion or forgiveness for the grade(s) in which caused them to drop below the required resident gpa for financial aid appeals.
 To appeal the loss of financial aid (Pell Grant, SEOG, Sumners Grant, Work-Study, student loans, and the Ole Miss Opportunity Scholarship), the student is required to first submit a written appeal online:

 If a student’s written online appeal for financial aid has been denied, the student may request an In-person Financial Aid Suspension Appeal with the financial aid appeal committee.
 Please note this only applies for students appealing the loss of their federal financial aid.
 Students appealing the loss of their scholarships will not have the option to request an in-person appeal.